xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 3. Privilege simplicity and human legibility over complexity and machine efficiency.

-4. The What? and the Why? should come before the How?
-Research objectives determine the appropriate tools and methodologies.
+4. Identify research objectives prior to selecting the appropriate tools and methodologies.

-5. Invest in sustainable technologies that benefit the community.

-6. Divide big problems into small, modular components.
+5. Divide big problems into small, modular components.

-7. Be "lazy" by automating mundane tasks, but do it right by commenting your code, taking notes, and sharing with others.
+6. Be "lazy" by automating mundane tasks, but do it right by commenting your code, taking notes, and sharing with others.

 [^ln-first]: We are not the first nor the only instructors to think about